 There are tons of hummus varieties available to purchase, from roasted red pepper to spinach and artichoke.
-But making homemade hummus takes next to no time and tastes fresher, and you can experiment with unique ingredients to make it even more delicious and nutritious.
+But making homemade hummus takes next to no time, tastes fresher — and the best part is you can experiment with unique ingredients to make it even more delicious and nutritious.

 1 clove garlic